So you made up your mind and are now competing in the ICPC. What does that entail?

 So before you start to implement anything, make up a clear plan of what you are trying to implement.
 If you think you can solve a problem within a few minutes, just let one of you grab the computer and implement it, while the others start thinking about other, more difficult problems.
 For harder problems it might make sense to write down pseudocode and work out the algorithm from there or even do pair programming.

 If you have an almost working solution that seems to have a bug, print your source code.
 According to our experience, debugging using pen and paper is a valid technique and saves valuable time at the computer.
 If you still cannot find the bug, try to explain your code to someone.
 This can be either a teammember or even the wall.
 Just try to put your algorithm into words.
 (Of course a teammate is even better - time has shown that teammates find more bugs, on average, than walls.)
 This has proven a massive help when there is a logical flaw in your algorithm.

 Shortly before the end, you will probably end up with some problems that did not work.
 From our experience it is better to try to get these working instead of beginning a totally new problem and ending up with a half-finished implementation when the contest ends.
 In the end, just try to submit different versions that you believe could work.

 Lastly, even though this is an adrenaline-packed contest situation, don't forget to have fun.
 Get up from your desk, have some pizza.
 Sometimes this change is enough to give you that "Heureka"-moment that lets you finally solve a problem.
 Also, don't get stuck on something too hard.
 Sometimes your solution just does not work and that's okay.
-So take a step back and either try a different problem or free your mind and take a fresh approach.(c) ICPC@TUM, Contact/Imprint
+So take a step back and either try a different problem or free your mind and take a fresh approach.(c) ICPC@TUM, Privacy Statement, Contact/Imprint